EndPointCorp/end-point-blog/2013/10/28/full-page-caching-in-interchange-5.html.md

 ### Impact on Session Management

 Any resource considered cacheable should *a priori* have neither impact nor dependence on a session.
-This must be true if we consider that, once cached, a user will interact with the page--and expect correct behavior--without ever touching Interchange.
+This must be true if we consider that, once cached, a user will interact with the page—and expect correct behavior—without ever touching Interchange.
 This introduces some new conditions associated with the session:

 - The initial user request against a cacheable resource will *not* generate a session.
 Why is this so?
 Apart from the already-noted discrepancy of accessing the resource for a cached vs. live hit, generating a session would necessitate producing the session cookie.
 Returning that cookie would invalidate the resource as cacheable.
 Further, one of the significant advantages of a reverse-proxy caching strategy is to provide protection in a DoS attack, and the user agents in such an attack are very unlikely to maintain a session.
 Thus, if we were failing to produce a cache on initial hits to allow setting a session, **all** those DoS hits would reach Interchange, and on top of that be churning out session entries on the server.
 - Session writing is suppressed on any response with a cacheable resource.
 Interchange must treat the response without any permanence because all accesses of the resource from the cache will *never* reach Interchange.
-If the request that produced the cache also wrote that user's session, it would produce a deviation in behavior between the cached v. live requests.
+If the request that produced the cache also wrote that user’s session, it would produce a deviation in behavior between the cached v. live requests.

 ### Overrides on a Cacheable Response

 Any action resulting in a POST is considered to imply the necessity of the user initiating the request reaching the session (or the database, or some other permanent storage controlled by the Interchange app).
 Thus POSTs by default force the Volatile setting to true.
 However, note this can be overridden by the developer if necessary (e.g., if a DoS hits the home page with a POST rather than the expected GET).

-Similarly, any requests passing through either the "process" or "order" actionmap are assumed to require access to the session. "process" will most often be issued as a POST as well, although using "order" with a GET is common.
+Similarly, any requests passing through either the “process” or “order” actionmap are assumed to require access to the session. “process” will most often be issued as a POST as well, although using “order” with a GET is common.

 ### User State on Cacheable Resources